dltHub

 Recipe 4: Data quality with silent value cleaner

-API drift is common and usually quiet.
-Fields appear, disappear, and you usually find out long after it happened.
-Most of the time, you don’t want a single bad value to take the entire row down.
-That’s what discard_value is for.
+API drift is common.
+Fields appear, disappear, or quietly change, and you usually find out long after it happened.
+Most of the time, we don’t want a single bad value to take the entire row down.
+That’s what discard_value`is for.

-With discard_value, you drop only the bad value and keep the rest of the row intact.
+It drops only the bad value and keeps the rest of the row intact.
+For example, when an API suddenly adds an extra field or returns a string where a number used to be, discard_value lets the pipeline keep moving without breaking.
 You can apply it at the datatype, column, or table level.

 @dlt.resource(schema_contract={"columns": "discard_value"})